Why Asana Inc. (ASAN) Stock Could See Much Higher Prices Ahead

-Asana Inc. (NYSE: ASAN) is -76.91% lower on its value in year-to-date trading and has touched a low of $15.67 and a high of $113.40 in the current 52-week trading range.
+Asana Inc. (NYSE: ASAN) is -80.68% lower on its value in year-to-date trading and has touched a low of $15.20 and a high of $83.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ASAN stock was last observed hovering at around $17.82 in the last trading session, with the day’s loss setting it -0.61% off its average median price target of $24.00 for the next 12 months.
-It is also 59.98% off the consensus price target high of $43.00 offered by analysts, but current levels are -14.73% lower than the price target low of $15.00 for the same period.
+The ASAN stock was last observed hovering at around $16.19 in the last trading session, with the day’s loss setting it -1.79%.

 3 Tiny Stocks Primed to Explode